1988 Virginia Slims of New Orleans – Singles

 The 1988 Virginia Slims of New Orleans was the final edition of the Virginia Slims of New Orleans tennis tournament.
-Chris Evert was the defending champion and won in the final 6–4, 6–1 against Anne Smith.
+First-seeded Chris Evert was the defending champion and won in the final 6–4, 6–1 against Anne Smith.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 The top four seeds received a bye to the second round.